thiagouavbr/protractor_first_project/README.md

 ## Tests

 - First Test
+  /elements
+  Refer for a simple test enough to open the Jasmine and test the Setup.

 - Simple Get Title test
+  Just to test the Protactor functions

 - Multiple tests calculation
+  Making the real tests and first complete exercise

 The reference is the official documentation in: